llm-bible/llm-bible.github.io/_publications/jo2024understanding.markdown

 ---
 layout: publication
-title: Understanding the Impact of Long-Term Memory on Self-Disclosure with Large Language Model-Driven Chatbots for Public Health Intervention
+title: Understanding The Impact Of Long-term Memory On Self-disclosure With Large Language Model-driven Chatbots For Public Health Intervention
 authors: Jo Eunkyung, Jeong Yuin, Park Sohyun, Epstein Daniel A., Kim Young-ho
 conference: "In Proceedings of the CHI Conference on Human Factors in Computing Systems"
 year: 2024